 So by addition of EDTA, our DNA is protected from the enzymatic activity.
 Further, the buffer will neutralize the charge of a water molecule.

 Under the electrical current, the water molecule dissociates into H+ and OH-.
 The H+ ions can react with the PO3- of DNA.
 So the negative charge of buffer neutralize the charge of the water and protects DNA.

-Though TAE buffer and TBE buffer works same in electrophoresis, both have their own benefits and drawbacks.
+Though TAE buffer and TBE buffer works the same in electrophoresis, both have their own benefits and drawbacks.

 TAE buffer can interfere with enzymatic reaction and protect DNA, in contrast, TBE buffer can not.